 Having completed her PhD exploring nutritional interventions for Stroke patients, Catherine began her Lecturing position in the School of Health and Social Care in 2009 and is a member of the Population and Public Health Theme within the School.
 As a valued leader, she completed the Aurora Leadership Foundation training for women in Higher Education in 2016 and training with Twenty One Leadership in 2019.

-Catherine has a number if leadership roles in the School including; Lead for Staff Development, Athena Swan Champion, Lead for Educational Research, Programme Lead for the Bachelor of Nursing and Curriculum Lead for the Masters in Nursing.
-Catherine also serves on the University Athena Swan Committee and was nominated to represent the SHSC on the University Academic Board.
+Catherine has held a number if leadership roles in the School of Health and Social Care including; Senior Academic Lead for Curriculum Enhancement, Lead for Staff Development, Athena Swan Champion, Lead for Educational Research, Programme Lead for the Bachelor of Nursing and Curriculum Lead for the Masters in Nursing.
+Catherine also serves on the University Academic Board.

 Catherine was awarded SEDA accreditation for postgraduate research degree supervision; to date she has supervised to completion 40 Masters Dissertation students (2009-present) (a significant number achieving distinction, presenting at conference and progressing onto PhD), plus 1 PhD completion.
-She has examined 1 MRES student and is currently supervising 7 PhD students.
-Catherine also has significant expertise in curriculum development, she led and supported the Bachelor and Masters in Nursing Programme teams through successful validation with the NMC and University in 2016 and again in 2020.
+She has examined 1 MRES student and is currently supervising 6 PhD students.
+Catherine also has significant expertise in curriculum development, she led and supported the Bachelor and Masters in Nursing Programme teams through successful validation with the NMC and University in 2016, 2020 and 2021 (accelerated MSc in Nursing with registration in adult or mental health nursing).
 Catherine was also a member of the Steering Group for the development of the Allied Health Professional Programmes in 2018.

-Catherine is a keen proponent of authentic and real world learning and assessment supported with emancipatory pedagogical innovation in order to advance approaches to blended and online learning.
-Catherine is currently collaborating with academics from Tasmania, Australia and Oregon, USA to develop an accelerated Masters in Nursing programme with registration.
-This will spearhead novel authentic and emancipatory teaching and learning techniques to fast track professional leaders and academics of the future.
+Catherine is a keen proponent of authentic and real world learning and assessment supported with emancipatory pedagogical innovation in order to advance approaches to blended and online learning, and is currently collaborating with academics from Tasmania, Australia and Oregon, USA .

-Catherine is a skilled project manager and post-doctoral researcher with research and public engagement grants totalling over £100,000 in the past 3 years; research interests include; supporting and enhancing the health and wellbeing of the nursing workforce with the Nurses Lives Research Programme which has gained recognition both nationally and internationally.
+Catherine is a skilled project manager and post-doctoral researcher; research interests include; supporting and enhancing the health and wellbeing of the nursing workforce with the Nurses Lives Research Programme which has gained recognition both nationally and internationally.
 Catherine leads the Health and Wellbeing strand of the Nurses Lives Research Programme and has successfully secured funding and led investigations into the application of tracking devices as an indicator for determining nurses health, and the impact of health status on the effective performance of CPR on which she is collaborating with Stirling University.

 Catherine successfully secured funding from the Economic and Social Research Council, Edinburgh Napier Research Innovation and Public Engagement and Teaching Fellows funds.
 With a little over £10,000 she led and facilitated public engagement events to broaden students experience of partnership working and understanding of health and social care integration beyond the classroom.
 In partnership with other academics, health and social care professionals, service users, members of the general public, nursing students and film students from the School of Arts and Creative Industries, this work has resulted in two enduring educational media resources which feature in the Bachelor and Masters in Nursing Programmes and are available publicly.
 This innovation has led to a significant increase in student satisfaction and understanding of complex concepts in service provision.
 Furthermore it has been nominated for teaching innovation of the year by the Student Nursing Times Awards 2020 and is gaining recognition in both UK and European HE institutions as a valuable and impactful pedagogical approach.